 How to Style the Transcendence Hairstyle

-- Blow-dry washed hair, directing roots upwards and strands backwards.
+- Blow-dry washed hair, directing roots upwards and strands backward.

-- Once dry, use a little matt clay or wax to messily style hair, pushing some parts back and leaving others loose.
+- Once dry, use a little pomade or wax to messily style hair, pushing some parts back and leaving others loose.

 - Finish with a very light spray of hairspray to keep the style from falling flat.